 - NIH Public Access Policy

-- Gold OA - open license, on publisher platform, sometimes requiring payment
+- Gold OA - open CC BY license, publisher's version, often requires payment

 Open data is the practice of sharing the research data underlying the findings of your publications in a public data repository.